mendix/RestServices/README.md

 #### setGlobalRequestSettings
 Sets settings for all requests that are executed by RestServices module.
-* `maxConcurrentRequest` - number of maximum concurrent requests executed
+* `maxConcurrentRequest` - number of maximum concurrent requests executed.
+This will set concurrency level per host.
+Total concurrency level is double this setting.
-* `timeout` - timeout specified in milliseconds
+* `timeout` - timeout specified in milliseconds.
+This will set timeout for both establishing connection and waiting between data chunks arrived from server.

 #### unfollowChanges
 Stops tracking a remote collection, which was being followed as result of a `followChanges` call.